 How can I make sure I receive funding in a timely fashion?

-Enroll in the university’s payroll direct deposit.
+Enroll in Columbia University’s payroll direct deposit and submit timesheets every two weeks by the given deadlines.
 [NOTE: This is a different direct deposit process than the university’s student account direct deposit system.]

 How do I enroll in payroll direct deposit?

 You will receive instructions from Law School HR by email about how to enroll in payroll direct deposit.

 What happens if I do not enroll in the payroll direct deposit?

 We strongly suggest that all students enroll in direct deposit.
 It is the fastest, most efficient way to receive payments.
 If you are unable to enroll, your check will be mailed to address listed in your response to the GSF Summer Contact form.

 Is there an online system where I can view my paycheck?

 You can view your paystub by logging in with your UNI at mycolumbia.edu.
 Click on the “Faculty and Staff” tab to find a link to “View My Paycheck.”

 Yes, some employers, foundations, and other funders offer additional support for summer work.
 Students can apply for funding from their host employer or from outside sources.
 Below are summer fellowship opportunities that are available to Columbia Law students.